ghtalpo/py_amazfit_tools/readme.md

   },
 ```
 ### weather info
+* preview only
-not works for verge lite
+* not works for verge lite

 ## why python instead of C#
 just for fun!